ciencialatitud0/EPIC_4/_sources/info/programme.md

 11h00 - 13h00: Tutorial 1: Modelling Fluids with Python (Wladimir Banda-Barragán, Yachay Tech)

+In this tutorial we will look into modelling fluids (gases) by using numerical techniques in python.
+Specifically, we will build a python routine to study the evolution of subsonic waves and shocks in 2D meshgrids.

 13h00 - 15h00: Lunch Break

-15h00 - 17h00: Tutorial 2: Artificial Intelligence Application (Eugenio Morocho, Yachay Tech)
+15h00 - 17h00: Tutorial 2: Star formation in galaxies using SDSS data (Helga Dénes, Yachay Tech)

 # Day 2: Tuesday 23 July 2024
 #### Computational Physics Tools, Data Analysis and Machine Learning II